okeeffed/cheat-sheets/Advanced-React-Redux.md

 Now with this `async`, we can apply it to the main file where `createStoreWithMiddleware` lives through `applyMiddleware(Example)(createStore)`.

+It's important that we just target the actions that we want - send the others on using the `next()` function.

 ## 4. Authentication

 Not a lot of great end-to-end tutorials already.
 Most skip some important steps.